oroinc/documentation/user_guide/outlook_sync.rst

 Integration and Synchronization Settings on the OroCRM Side
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can choose sync direction and intervals, as well as priority of the conflict resolution and set of entities synchronized.
+You can configure set of entities to be synchronized, synchronization direction synchronization intervals and priority of the conflict resolution.
 Initially, default settings are applied.
-Uncheck "Use Default" box to change the settings.
+To change the default settings, uncheck "Use Default" box first.

 .. caution::

-    If "Use Default" box has been checked, the default values will be applied regardless the values entered for the field.
+    If "Use Default" box has been checked, the default values are applied regardless of the values entered for the field.

 .. csv-table::